ErykMikolajek/data-engineering-uni/README.md

 - project02 - working with data
 - project03 - data cleaning - aggregating, grouping, reshaping DataFrames
 - project04 - spatial data - using GeoPandas and OpenStreetMap to process and plot geographic data
 - project05 - time series - downsampling, upsampling and alignment
-\
-... more to come
+- project06 - window functions and out-of-core processing using SQLite